kpalang/mirth-plugin-guide/Readme.md

 - webadmin

 ### Client
 The client subproject contains the code for, you guessed it, the Mirth Administrator.
-That includes the code for the bare UI itself, aswell as code for different connectors and other plugins. the authors of Mirth are clever in the sense that they make all their official additions in the form of plugins, so plugin interfaces are kept up to date.
+That includes the code for the bare UI itself, aswell as code for different connectors and other plugins.
+The authors of Mirth are clever in the sense that they make all their official additions in the form of plugins, so plugin interfaces are kept up to date.

 ### Command
 This subproject contains code for the commandline interface, or CLI.
 As you can see there's not much there.